-Safety and mitigating environmental impact come first in Nord Stream 2's meticulous construction plan.
+Safety and mitigating environmental impact have always come first in Nord Stream 2's meticulous construction plan.
 Each step of building one of the world's longest offshore pipelines has been tailored to local conditions after extensive research and planning.

 The twin pipeline stretches approximately 1,230 kilometres through the Baltic Sea from Russia to Germany, a route that largely runs parallel to the existing Nord Stream system.
 On both ends, landfall facilities have been constructed to suit local conditions, with the pipeline laid along the seabed in between.

 Nord Stream 2 passes through the waters of five Baltic Sea nations: Russia, Finland, Sweden, Denmark and Germany.
 Because each country has its own unique set of conditions, thorough preparation was key.
-Extensive seabed surveys defined the optimum route, while detailed engineering and logistics plans have enabled an around-the-clock construction schedule.
+Extensive seabed surveys defined the optimum route, while detailed engineering and logistics plans enabled an around-the-clock construction schedule.